hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform/index.md

 name: lab-exercise-4
 # 👩‍💻 Lab Exercise: Modules and API Automation
 <br><br>
-In this lab we'll cover the Private Module Registry and API Automation with HCP Terraform.
+In this lab we'll cover the Terraform Private Registry and API Automation with HCP Terraform.

 Continue the lab exercises from where you left off.

-🛑 **STOP** after you complete the fourth quiz - "Private Module Registry".
+🛑 **STOP** after you complete the fourth quiz - "Terraform Private Registry".

 ???
 This is the last official lab; the bonus lab will be stored in a separate track.